ayushkamboz/ProjctLab_Team1/README.md

 # ProjctLab_Team1
-it is our Project of Project lab course. we are making website for our university.
+It is our Project of Project lab course. we are making website for our university.